kokinomura/ofxNumberAnimation/README.md

 After a random animation, it shows all numbers at once.

 ###void addThousandsSeparator(bool b)###
-You can choose whether you want to draw thousands separator or not.
+You can choose whether you draw thousands separators or not.
 e.g. 1234567 -> 1,234,567
 ###void setThousandsSeparatorComma()###
 ###void setThousandsSeparatorPeriod()###